sonatype-nexus-community/DevAudit/README.md

 * [A5 Security Misconfiguration](https://www.owasp.org/index.php/Top_10_2013-A5-Security_Misconfiguration)
 * [A6 Sensitive Data Disclosure](https://www.owasp.org/index.php/Top_10_2013-A6-Sensitive_Data_Exposure)

 as well as risks classified by MITRE in the CWE dictionary such as [CWE-2 Environment](http://cwe.mitre.org/data/definitions/2.html).
-As development progress and its capabilities mature, DevAudit will be able to address the other risks on the OWASP Top 10 and CWE lists like Injection, XSS, and Sensitive Data Disclosure.
+As development progresses and its capabilities mature, DevAudit will be able to address the other risks on the OWASP Top 10 and CWE lists like Injection and XSS.
 With the focus on web and cloud and distributed multi-user applications, software development today is increasingly a complex affair with security issues and potential vulnerabilities arising at all levels of the stack developers rely on to deliver applications.
 The goal of DevAudit is to provide a platform for automating implementation of development security reviews and best practices at all levels of the solution stack from library package dependencies to application and server configuration to source code.

 ## Features
 * **Cross-platform with a Docker image also available.** DevAudit runs on Windows and Linux with *BSD and Mac support coming and ARM Linux a possibility.
 Only an up-to-date version of .NET or Mono is required to run DevAudit.
 A [DevAudit Docker image](https://hub.docker.com/r/ossindex/devaudit/) can also be pulled from Docker Hub and run without the need to install Mono.